-Refer to the diagrams below when using the Stove and Chimney Connector Clearance Chart that follows.
-For example, the letter "A" gives the minimum side clearance for installations in which the stove is not equipped with any heat shield and the wall beside the stove is not protected.
-"D" gives the minimum side clearance when the stove does not have any heat shield, but the wall is protected.
+Refer to the diagrams below when using the Stove and Chimney Connector Clearance Chart which follows.
+For example, the letter "A" gives the minimum side clearance for installations in which the stove is not equipped with a rear heat shield and the wall beside the stove is not protected.
+"D" gives the minimum side clearance when the stove does not have a rear heat shield, but the wall is protected.